kxxt/kxxt-website/content/blog/use-android-devices-as-cameras-in-opencv/index.md

 I find [droidcam](https://www.dev47apps.com/) a good fit.

 The free version allows you to make your android phone a web cam with a resolution of `640x480`.
-But it will add a watermark on the top left of the picture.
+But it will add a watermark on the top left corner of the picture.

-Then you can use your phone as an input source to OpenCV.
+Then you can use your phone as an input source for OpenCV.

 <CH.Section>